NikitaPomies/Robust-HGS-CVRP/README.md

 [2] Vidal, T. (2022).
 Hybrid genetic search for the CVRP: Open-source implementation and SWAP* neighborhood.
 Computers & Operations Research, 140, 105643. https://doi.org/10.1016/j.cor.2021.105643 (Available [HERE](https://arxiv.org/abs/2012.10384) in technical report form).

-We also recommend referring to the Github version of the code used, as future versions may achieve better performance as the code evolves.
-The version associated with the results presented in [2] is [v1.0.0](https://github.com/vidalt/HGS-CVRP/releases/tag/v1.0.0).

-## Other programming languages

-There exist wrappers for this code in the following languages:
-* **C**: The **C_Interface** file contains a simple C API
-* **Python**: The [PyHygese](https://github.com/chkwon/PyHygese) package is maintained to interact with the latest release of this algorithm
-* **Julia**: The [Hygese.jl](https://github.com/chkwon/Hygese.jl) package is maintained to interact with the latest release of this algorithm

-We encourage you to consider using these wrappers in your different projects.
-Please contact me if you wish to list other wrappers and interfaces in this section.

-## Scope

-This code has been designed to solve the "canonical" Capacitated Vehicle Routing Problem (CVRP).
-It can also directly handle asymmetric distances as well as duration constraints.

-This code version has been designed and calibrated for medium-scale instances with up to 1,000 customers.
-It is **not** designed in its current form to run very-large scale instances (e.g., with over 5,000 customers), as this requires additional solution strategies (e.g., decompositions and additional neighborhood limitations).
-If you need to solve problems outside of this algorithm's scope, do not hesitate to contact me at <thibaut.vidal@polymtl.ca>.

 ## Compiling the executable